smartbusiness-dev/tygoja/README.md

 > **⚠️ Don't use it directly in production!
 It is not tagged and may change without notice.**
 >
-> **It was created to semi-automate the documentation of the goja integration for PocketBase.**
+> **It was created to semi-automate the documentation of the goja integration for SmartBusiness.**
 >
 > **Use it only as a reference or as a non-critical step in your dev pipeline.**